hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="transitgeneratehmac"></a>
 # **TransitGenerateHMAC**
-> void TransitGenerateHMAC (string name, TransitGenerateHMACRequest transitGenerateHMACRequest, string transitMountPath = null)
+> void TransitGenerateHMAC (TransitGenerateHMACRequest transitGenerateHMACRequest, string name, string transitMountPath = "transit", TimeSpan? wrapTTL = null)

 Generate an HMAC for input data using the named key